overviewer/Minecraft-Overviewer/README.rst

     python setup.py build

 Note that you need the development headers for your version of Python installed, look for a package named 'python-dev', 'python-devel' or similar.
+Also, some Python distributions do not install "Imaging.h" and "ImPlatform.h" properly.
+If you get errors complaining about them, you can get them from the PIL source, or at <http://svn.effbot.org/public/tags/pil-1.1.7/libImaging/>.
+Just put them in the same directory as "_composite.c".

 Running
 -------